yubowenok/visflow/docs/src/get-started/README.md

 ## Load a Dataset

-Drag a <node-type type="data-source"></node-type> onto the canvas.
+Drag a <node-type type="data-source"/> onto the canvas.
 Click on the created data source and its option panel will pop up on the right of the screen.
-Click <span class="ui ui-button">add dataset</span> and select a dataset to load in the data source.
+Click <ui-button text="Load Dataset"/> in the option panel to select a dataset to load in the data source.

 ::: tip Demo Datasets
 A few sample datasets are available under the demo mode.